 Will Chlorine In A Fountain Harm Birds?

 Chlorine in water fountains can hurt birds if consumed.
-Chlorinated water does not do harm to birds externally but it contains hypochlorous acid to inhibit bacterial growth which can cause chlorine poisoning in birds when they swallow it in large amounts.
+Chlorinated water does not harm birds externally.
+Still, it contains hypochlorous acid to inhibit bacterial growth, which can cause chlorine poisoning in birds when they swallow it in large amounts.

 Final Thoughts